Azure-Samples/B2BAllowDenyList-to-XTAP/README.md

 ```

 ## Backup Current Configuration
-You should backup the existing policies before running this script.
+You should backup the existing policies before running this script in case you need to revert to the previous state.

 Backup the Allow List:
 ```